toptensoftware/yazd/yaza.md

 ## SEEK Directive

-The seek directive lets you rewind the output position of the generated code to overwrite previously generated data
+The seek directive lets you rewind the output position of the generated code to overwrite previously generated data:

 ~~~
     SEEK    0           ; Rewind to the start of the file